How to Prepare Files for Graphics Printing

 • ✓ Logo vectorization

-• ✓ Layout adaptation for different sizes
+• ✓ Layout adaptation across sizes

 Larger projects: Design often included free, up to 3 revisions